davidlpoole/fullstack-p1-unicafe/README.md

 ## 1.7: unicafe step2

 Expand your application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (good: 1, neutral: 0, bad: -1) and the percentage of positive feedback.

+## 1.8: unicafe step3

+Refactor your application so that displaying the statistics is extracted into its own Statistics component.
+The state of the application should remain in the App root component.

+## 1.9: unicafe step4

+Change your application to display statistics only once feedback has been gathered.